 It is possible to establish connections with any kinds of endpoints, including Virtual ones.

 The difference with connections containing a Virtual endpoint is that they provide a configuration, that's shown as a 'cog' icon placed on the virtual endpoint in the Network Graph.

 No virtual to virtual endpoint connections

 Due to their simplistic, placeholder-like nature, you cannot establish a connection between virtual endpoints.
 The tickboxes will be disabled.

-Network graph is fully adjustable and responsive to basic mouse actions - click & drag to move the network graph canvas.
+Network graph is fully adjustable and responsive to basic mouse actions.

 To control the zoom level of Network Graph, you can use these actions: